Predicting Future Utility: Global Combinatorial Optimization for Task-Agnostic KV Cache Eviction: Related Work

 Existing research on KV cache eviction can be broadly categorized into two synergistic streams: \textit{intra-head eviction policies}, which identify informative tokens within individual heads, and \textit{cross-head budget allocation}, which manages resource distribution across the entire model.

-\paragraph{Intra-head Eviction Policies} Intra-head strategies focus on designing high-fidelity \textit{proxy metrics} to distinguish critical tokens from noise.
+\paragraph{Intra-head Eviction Policies} Intra-head strategies focus on designing high-fidelity proxy metrics to distinguish critical tokens from noise.
 Early heuristics, such as StreamingLLM \citep{guang_streamingllm_2024}, identified the ``attention sink'' phenomenon, showing that retaining initial tokens is crucial for maintaining model stability.
 Subsequently, methods like H2O \citep{zhenyu_h2o_2023} and SnapKV \citep{yuhong_SnapKV_2024} utilized accumulated attention scores or observation windows to dynamically cluster and retain salient tokens.
 Beyond raw attention weights, recent literature has explored geometric and perturbation-based indicators to mitigate inherent biases.
 For instance, KeyDiff \citep{jun_keydiff_2025} leverages the geometric features of Key vectors, while CriticalKV \citep{feng_criticalkv_2025} explicitly measures potential output perturbations by considering Value magnitudes and projection weights.
-Despite their progress, these works primarily aim to optimize token selection within a fixed budget, often overlooking how that budget should be partitioned across heads.
+DefensiveKV~\citep{feng_defensivekv_2026} adopts a worst-case view for robust eviction by aggregating scores within individual heads.
+KVZip \citep{jang_kvzip_2025} investigates query-agnostic KV cache compression via context reconstruction, using a reconstruction objective to guide cache eviction without relying on the current query.
+Despite these advances, existing methods primarily optimize token selection within a fixed per-head budget, overlooking how that budget should be allocated across heads.

-\paragraph{Cross-Head Budget Allocation} Recognizing the heterogeneity of information density across layers, recent studies have shifted toward non-uniform allocation strategies. \textbf{Static and rule-based methods} often rely on structural priors; for example, PyramidKV \citep{cai_pyramidkv_2024} employs a fixed pyramidal shape based on the ``information funneling'' hypothesis, while HeadKV \citep{Fu_headkv_2025} and CAKE \citep{Qin_cakekv_2025} incorporate task-specific priors or spatial dispersion to formulate cascading rules.
-In contrast, \textbf{dynamic allocation strategies} like Ada-KV \citep{feng_adakv_2024} attempt to distribute resources based on real-time statistics, such as attention entropy.
+\paragraph{Cross-Head Budget Allocation} Recognizing the heterogeneity of information density across layers, recent studies have shifted toward non-uniform allocation strategies.
+Static and rule-based methods often rely on structural priors; for example, PyramidKV \citep{cai_pyramidkv_2024} employs a fixed pyramidal shape based on the ``information funneling'' hypothesis, while HeadKV \citep{Fu_headkv_2025} and CAKE \citep{Qin_cakekv_2025} incorporate task-specific priors or spatial dispersion to formulate cascading rules.
+In contrast, dynamic allocation strategies like Ada-KV \citep{feng_adakv_2024} attempt to distribute resources based on real-time statistics, such as attention entropy.
 However, these approaches inherently assume that proxy scores are well-calibrated and comparable across different heads—an assumption that often fails in practice due to varying score scales and metric inaccuracies.